-Without more support in Budget 2020, some primary healthcare practices will be forced to close; many are just weeks away from completely running out of cash.
+Without more support, some primary healthcare practices will be forced to close; many are just weeks away from completely running out of cash.
 A survey of 50 general practices throughout the Auckland region conducted by ProCare reveals that 48 are trading at a loss.
 The survey was carried out during lockdown level 4 and the results prompted General Practice New Zealand Chair Jeff Lowe to ask Health Minister David Clark for urgent additional funding.

 We know from experience that when a GP practice closes, it rarely reopens.
 That service is lost to the local community and health tends to suffer as a result, contributing to the kind of healthcare inequality that we all want to avoid.

-Now, as we move out of our most stringent lockdown levels, GPs are almost certainly going to experience a massive influx of patients – a tsunami is the word some commentators have used.
+Now that we have entered alert level 1, GPs are almost certainly going to experience a massive influx of patients – a tsunami is the word some commentators have used.

 Pent-up demand for medical treatment is not the same as the demand we have for other products and services.
 There is no bake-your-own bread equivalent for health diagnostics.
 For instance, it’s estimated that every month in New Zealand over 1,000 cancers are detected in routine screening tests.
 You can defer the testing, but the cancer will still be there.
 And that’s only one example; anyone who has been avoiding the doctor may have had their condition worsen during lockdown and all those people will now be converging on their local GP practice.